MeseCraft/MeseCraft/README.md

 Credits and Acknowledgements
 -------------------------
+Game Design - Jeremy Weston
-Designed by Jeremy Weston and MeseCraft community contributors.
+MeseCraft community contributors
 A special thanks to the Minetest community.

 License